 PB-Remote may also be used to execute the Device Key Refresh procedure between the Provisioner and the PB-Remote Provisioning Server in order to change the device key of the PB-Remote Provisioning Server node.

-The Provisioner may use multiple instances of the PB-Remote Provisioning Client model to communicate with many devices implementing the PB-Remote Provisioning Server model, thus providing the capability to provision many unprovisioned devices at the same time.
-In that case, each instance of the PB-Remote Provisioning Client will be implemented on a different element of a node.
+Multiple instances of the PB-Remote Provisioning Client model can be used by the Provisioner to communicate with many nodes implementing the PB-Remote Provisioning Server model, thus providing the capability to provision many unprovisioned devices at the same time.
 The PB-Remote Provisioning Server can only communicate with one PB-Remote Provisioning Client and can only open one supported provisioning bearer at a time.

 Figure 5.4: A Provisioner using multiple instances of the PB-Remote Provisioning Client